matteorizzuto/matteorizzuto.github.io/_pages/about.md

   - /about.html
 ---

-### !!!
-Under Construction !!!
+### Under Construction
 <br>
-Hi there, and welcome to my website.
+Hi and welcome to my website.

-My name is Matteo Rizzuto and I am a 3rd  year Ph.D.
-Candidate in the [Department of Biology](www.mun.ca/biology), at [Memorial University of
+My name is Matteo and I am an ecologist.
+I study how organisms interactions shape the world around them.
+I am in the 4th year of my Ph.D. in the [Ecosystem Ecology Lab](http://shawnleroux.wixsite.com/lerouxlab) at [Memorial University](www.mun.ca/biology).
-Newfoundland](www.mun.ca).
-I conduct my research in the [Ecosystem Ecology Lab](http://shawnleroux.wixsite.com/lerouxlab), under the supervision of Dr.
-Shawn J. Leroux.

 I completed a BSc in Biology and a MSc in Evolution of Animal and Human Behaviour at the [University of Turin](www.unito.it/en).
 I then enrolled in a MRes in Ecology, Evolution and Conservation at Imperial College London, which I completed with Distinction.

-I am also part of the [Terrestrial Ecology Research Group](https://terrestrialecologyresearchgroup.weebly.com), which brings together researchers with expertise from three different disciplines - Landscape, Wildlife and Ecosystem Ecology - to answer topical questions about forest dynamics and human impact.
+I am also part of the [Terrestrial Ecology Research Group](https://terrestrialecologyresearchgroup.weebly.com), a group of researchers with expertise from three different disciplines --- Landscape, Wildlife and Ecosystem Ecology --- working together to understand how the boreal forest works and how human activities are affecting it.